apereo/cas/current/protocol/OAuth-Protocol.md

 ***

-#Or delegate the authentication to an OAuth provider
+#Delegate to an OAuth Provider

 Using the OAuth protocol, the CAS server can also be configured to [delegate the authentication](../integration/Delegate-Authentication.html) to an OAuth provider (like Facebook, Twitter, Google, Yahoo...)